Whether it’s a personal project, or a planet-scale, business-critical application, there’s a Red Hat OpenShift® plan that’s right for you.

 Can I use OpenShift Online, Dedicated, and Container Platform together?

 Yes.
-Many smaller teams use OpenShift Online Starter for development and test, and Online Pro for production workloads; these workloads can later be migrated to OpenShift Dedicated or OpenShift Container Platform clusters.
+Many smaller teams use the OpenShift Learning playground for development and test, and Online Pro for production workloads; these workloads can later be migrated to OpenShift Dedicated or OpenShift Container Platform clusters.
 Similarly, customers often use OpenShift Dedicated and Container Platform together for greater hybrid cloud flexibility.